-If you are considering adding a tile shower or renovating an existing one, there are many more options to choose from than the ordinary porcelain or ceramic wall tile we're all familiar with, and different ways to install them beyond the ordinary grid pattern seen in so many bathrooms.
+If you are considering adding a tile shower or renovating an existing one, there are many more options to choose from than the ordinary porcelain or ceramic wall tile you're all familiar with, and different ways to install them beyond the ordinary grid pattern seen in so many bathrooms.

 02 of 20

 One good source of both information and products is Arizona Tile.
-The example shown here is Jura Beige, from a limestone quarry in Eichstatt, Germany--Medici Walnut Bathroom Shower Tile, ST-205
+The example shown here is Jura Beige, from a limestone quarry in Eichstatt, Germany—Medici Walnut Bathroom Shower Tile, ST-205.

 03 of 20

-Arizona Prairie-Series Porcelain
+Arizona Prairie Series Porcelain

 Porcelain tiles can be manufactured to mimic natural stone, at a much lower cost.
 This porcelain tile looks very much like a natural slate material.
 Some homeowners use the terms "porcelain" and "ceramic" interchangeably, but there is a distinct difference.
-Although both made of clay particles, porcelains consist of ultra-fine clay particles fired at extra-hot temperatures, which forms a hard, glassy surface.
+Although both are made of clay particles, porcelains consist of ultra-fine clay particles fired at extra-hot temperatures, which forms a hard, glassy surface.

-One example is shown here: this fine porcelain tile is part of Arizona's "Prairie Series" (Dusk, Frost, Sky, Sunrise).
+One example is shown here: this fine porcelain tile is part of Arizona's "Prairie Series" (Dusk, Frost, Sky, and Sunrise).
 This example is Prairie Dusk.Continue to 4 of 20 below.

 04 of 20